kashyapjagwani/memoriez/README.md

 ## Getting Started

+First, create a new folder `config` in the root

+Second, add Google Firebase setup code to `firebase.js` in `config`

-First, run the development server:
+Only then, run the development server, else code won't build:

 ```bash
 npm run dev